defeat the enemy, strongholds and spiritual warfare

 Jordan: Recognize that as long as your work is contributing to the betterment of other human beings, that is the very thing God created you to do.

-There is a lie in the modern church that work comes post-sin in Genesis 3.
+There is a lie in the modern church that work came after sin in Genesis 3.
 That is a lie from hell.
 God Himself worked.
 He created us to work.
 There’s creational goodness to the work we do outside of the church.

 In our increasingly post-Christian world, non-believers are not darkening the doors of “seeker-friendly” churches to learn about Jesus.
 We have to bring the church to them.
 YOU are the church; whatever your current job title is.
 We have to scatter more than ever.
 We need fewer religious professionals if we’re going to be successful at the Great Commission.

-Embrace your role, in the darkness, in dark industries.
+Embrace your role in the darkness in dark industries.
 Jesus called us to be light, and light doesn’t make a dent in an already-lit room.
-It lights up darkness.
-It is characterized by being a contrast against darkness, which is exactly why we need to be in these dark places.
+It lights up the darkness.
+It is characterized by being a contrast against darkness, which is precisely why we need to be in these dark places.

 Why Do You Love Your Work?

-Jordan: There’s a fundamentally different heart posture between the person who loves their work for selfish reasons and the person who loves their work because they believe it’s a means of Glorifying God; making Him happy with the way we’re living our lives and doing our work.
+Jordan: There’s a fundamentally different heart posture between the person who loves their work for selfish reasons and the person who loves their job because they believe it’s a means of Glorifying God, making Him happy with the way we’re living our lives and doing our work.

 If your motivation is that you genuinely want to see God’s will done, then you want to share the Gospel with the lost.
 You want your work to be a means of showing the world glimpses of justice, peace, and love that are ultimately fulfilled in the Kingdom of God.
 I think we should be incredibly ambitious in our work.

 Work is one of the things God prescribed in significant doses.
-God worked six days and rested one.
-Work is one of the few things we were meant to take in significant doses, but the Christian, working in ways that glorify God, glorifies God while also resting.
+God worked six days and rested on the seventh.
+Work is one of the few things we are meant to take in substantial doses, but when a Christian works in ways that glorify God, they praise God while also finding rest.
 It’s an act of trust; an act of worship.
 It’s a means of remembering that we are not God.
 Even when we stop working, He never does.
 He keeps the world spinning without us.

 Stef: When we rest, it’s this beautiful gift God wants to give you.
 You’re trusting that everything’s going to keep moving, but dropping into the gift of your life.
 My little boy learned to ride his bike this weekend; it just clicked.
-If I was too busy, or on the phone, I would have missed that blessing.
+If I were too busy or on the phone, I would have missed that blessing.

 Why Do We Work?